-This pear gorgonzola salad is easy to make and has great flavors.
-Plus don’t miss the healthier candied pecans.
-It makes a delicious side salad or make a big old bowl for lunch.
+This pear gorgonzola salad is so easy to make and has a great mix of flavors.
+Plus don't skip the maple candied pecans that add a delicious crunch and sweetness.
+Great as a side, a light appetizer, or enjoy a bigger serving for lunch.

-Pears are something that we all enjoy – both of my sons love them as snacks, as do I. While we are pretty seasonal with many things, pears are something we will eat year round.
+Pears are something that we all enjoy - both of my sons love them as snacks, as do I. While we can get them all year round, they do somehow seem to taste that bit better when in season more locally.
+So, we definitely make the most of them then.

 The candied pecans are really quick to make – all you do is:

-- Drizzle the maple syrup over them and quickly toss.
+- Drizzle the maple syrup over them and quickly toss so they are coated.

 - Tip them on some parchment paper and let them cool.

-You can keep them in a sealed box for a few weeks and use them on a whole range of things, such as this salad or as I have a few times, on top of my banana oatmeal.
+You can keep the nuts in a sealed box at room temperature for a few weeks and use them on a whole range of things, such as with other salads or on top of my banana oatmeal.

 Putting together the pear gorgonzola salad

-The rest is as simple as chopping the pear and beets, whisking the oil, vinegar and maple syrup and putting it all together.
+The rest is as simple as chopping the pear, whisking the oil, vinegar and maple syrup for the dressing and layering it all up.

 This pear gorgonzola salad is so easy to make and has a delicious sweet-savory balance.
 It makes a great side salad to a broad range of dishes, or make a big old bowl for lunch.
 So quick, so tasty, it makes a fantastic but easy change from your average salad.